 The OET Appeals Policy aims to ensure candidates are able to appeal against decisions made in relation to the OET Re-marking and Complaints policies, and that such appeals are received, reviewed and resolved in a fair and transparent manner.

-The OET appeals process focuses on whether, in the course of reaching decisions relating to the Re-marking Policy or Complaints Policy, Cambridge Boxhill Language Assessment (CBLA) applied its procedures properly and fairly in arriving at decisions by:
+The OET appeals process is an escalation point for Appellants who have undergone the OET Re-marking Process or the OET Complaints Process focusing on whether, in the course of reaching decisions relating to the Re-marking Policy or Complaints Policy, OET applied its procedures properly and fairly in arriving at decisions by:

-- implementing, where relevant, sufficient investigation of material facts including, for example, invigilator and interlocutor conduct, venue staff behaviour, the specific delivery and administration of the OET;
+- implementing, where relevant, sufficient investigation of material facts including, for example, invigilator and interlocutor conduct, malpractice, venue staff behaviour, the specific delivery and administration of OET; and/or

-- appointing qualified assessors who were not involved in the original marking to remark a candidate’s sub-test;
+- appointing qualified assessors who were not involved in the original marking to re-mark a candidate’s sub-test; and/or

 - ensuring the assessor(s) carried out the relevant assessment process in accordance with the marking criteria; and

 - ensuring communication with the Appellant in a timely manner.

 For re-marking appeals, the appeals process is not concerned with judgments about candidates’ work in the test.
 An appeal will not involve re-marking or re-assessment of a candidate’s work, although this might be ordered as the result of an appeal if it is found that procedures have not been followed satisfactorily.

 Where the outcome of an appeal brings into question the accuracy of grades awarded in an assessment, OET will take all reasonable steps to identify any other candidate who may have been affected and wherever possible correct or mitigate the error.